Becoming a Patient at Scoliosis 3DC

 For efficiency, we have streamlined the process of getting a scoliosis brace.
-When brace measurement takes place at the beginning of the week, we have the capability to manufacture and fit a brace with a four-day turnaround.
+When brace measurement takes place at the beginning of the week, we have the capability to manufacture and fit a brace with a four-day turnaround at Scoliosis 3DC.
 This can be done alone or alongside a Schroth program, when scheduled accordingly.

 The process begins with a quick and easy brace measurement appointment.
 Our team will take a 3D body scan (no radiation involved), manual measurements, and postural photos, which are submitted for brace design along with a recent x-ray to create a customized brace made to the patient’s exact specifications.
 Once the brace is fabricated, fittings begin.
 Dr. Moramarco will make individual adjustments to the brace for optimal comfort and correction.
 We require multi-day appointments so that patients have an opportunity to wear and sleep in the brace before returning for follow-up fitting.
 Each individual fitting is about 1.5-2 hours long, but this can vary.

 Long-distance patients will need an in-brace x-ray (at a local facility) during their stay to ensure optimal in-brace correction.
 Local patients may choose to take the in-brace x-ray within a few weeks of the initial fitting.
 In-brace correction is patient dependent.
 Some factors playing a role are spinal flexibility, type of scoliosis, Cobb angle at start of bracing, and stage of growth.
 We strive for at least 30-50% correction in brace.

 While in-brace correction is important, bracing for adolescent scoliosis requires a strict wearing schedule and compliance to treatment is necessary for the best possible outcome.
 Dr. Moramarco will go over instructions for wear (how many hours per day, estimated length of treatment) and care (how to clean the brace, situations when to take it off, etc.).